Nem0x/asic-project-phhxh-docs/docs/backend/backend.md

 <img src="table_images/reg_status_table.png" alt="reg_status_table" width="200"/>
 </p>

 The register status table is for storing the ROB index that will produce the latest corresponding register result, which is one of the core components of the Tomasulo algorithm.
 For supporting dual issues, all read and write ports are doubled.
 The order preference is the same as the register file, the second port is always treated as later than the first.
-Because issue ports intrinsically have higher priority than commit ports, the write priority is issue_2 > issue_1 > commit_2 > commit_1.
+Because issue ports intrinsically have higher priority than commit ports, the write priority is `issue_2` > `issue_1` > `commit_2` > `commit_1`.

 During the issue stage, an inquiry with the ROB indexes will be sent to ROB to get the latest readiness and the values of the operands.
 After all the information is gathered, the final readiness and values will be produced by the register operand decoder.
-If any operand is not ready in the issue stage, the ROB index read from the register status table will also be issued to the corresponding RS together with the instruction.
+If any operand is not ready in the issue stage, the ROB index read from the register status table will also be issued to the corresponding RS, along with the instruction.

 ### Register operand decoder
 <p align="center">